 The courses are structured as individual modules; while each should be taken in its entirety, there are no prerequisites so artists can select the courses that will benefit them the most.
 Many courses are held at Void Gallery in Saskatoon.

 The courses are intended for artists of all skill levels who want to refine their professional practices or improve their creative business skills.
 They are suitable for early-career artists learning new techniques or experienced artists who would like to receive support and feedback throughout processes they have been undertaking for years.

 WHERE DID THIS COME FROM?

-This program has been developed by the Saskatchewan Craft Council and Void Gallery to address a recurring need: frequently Saskatchewan artists face challenges accessing opportunities or having the quality of their work recognized – despite its high calibre – due to a lack of professional practices or artistic business acumen.
-Over the next year, this program will provide training opportunities covering the full spectrum of artistic professional practice, while its unique structure of course modules will allow busy creative professionals to target their specific needs, providing them the tools they need to advance their careers.
+This program has been developed by the Saskatchewan Craft Council to address a recurring need: frequently Saskatchewan artists face challenges accessing opportunities or having the quality of their work recognized – despite its high calibre – due to a lack of professional practices or artistic business acumen.
+This program provides training opportunities covering the full spectrum of artistic professional practice, while its unique structure of course modules allows busy creative professionals to target their specific needs, providing them the tools they need to advance their careers.